ant-design/ant-design/docs/blog/picker.en-US.md

 #### Date and time range

 In DatePicker, there are `minDate` and `maxDate` to limit the date selection range.
+But they only limit to date range.
 Now, suppose we have a scenario that requires a date range selection with time, such as `2024-01-01 09:00:00` ~ `2024-01-02 17:00:00`, then we can do this:

 ```tsx
 const disabledDate = (date, info) => {